Can UAE damage my ovaries?

 Can I get pregnant after UFE?

 Yes.
-There are many women who have delivered healthy babies after embolization, many of whom were told that they would never be able to conceive.
-Each woman who wishes to conceive is evaluated individually by our experienced team of gynaecologists and fertility specialists’ who advise our patients whether UFE or myomectomy are the better option in their opinion.
+Many women have delivered healthy babies after embolisation, many of whom were told that they would never be able to conceive.
+Each woman who wishes to conceive is evaluated individually by our experienced team of gynaecologists and fertility specialists who advise our patients whether UFE or myomectomy are the better option in their opinion.

 Should I get an MRI?

-MRI is an extremely useful non-invasive imaging test for fibroids.
-It provides the best quality images of the uterus, ovaries and other soft tissue structures in the pelvis, allowing the radiologist to plan the UAE procedure and to address any co-existing conditions.
+MRI is an extremely useful microinvasive imaging test for fibroids.
+It provides the best quality images of the uterus, ovaries, and other soft tissue structures in the pelvis, allowing the radiologist to plan the UAE procedure and address any co-existing conditions.

 Why must I see another gynaecologist?